-2015 and the well's historic record.
+and groundwater level data for both 2016 and the well's historic record.

-Figure 11 shows hydrographs for selected monitoring wells that are representative of groundwater levels in the county for calendar year 2015.
+Figure 11 shows hydrographs for selected monitoring wells that are representative of groundwater levels in the county for calendar year 2016.
 Shortterm natural increases in groundwater levels occur because of recharge from precipitation.
 In the absence of additional recharge from precipitation and outside influences such as nearby pumping, groundwater levels normally exhibit a steady, slow decline over time after rain events.
 Groundwater levels are typically highest in late spring/early summer and lowest in late fall/early winter.
 Assuming normal precipitation patterns, this is due to greater recharge to the groundwater system during cooler winter/spring weather when evapotranspiration is low, thereby allowing more water to infiltrate downward to the water table.

 Figure 12.
-Groundwater hydrograph and daily rainfall in 2015.
+Groundwater hydrograph and daily rainfall in 2016.